Use it for contribution decisions

 FAQ

-No. It assumes your annual contribution is already realistic for your situation.
-The 2025 employee deferral limit is $23,500 ($31,000 if you're 50+); the projection scales your contribution up each year by the salary-growth rate, so set the starting number to what you'd actually contribute this year.
+No. It assumes your contribution percentage produces a realistic dollar contribution for your situation.
+The 2025 employee deferral limit is $23,500 ($31,000 if you're 50+), so reduce the percentage if it would exceed the limit.

 The chart and "Projected balance at retirement" show nominal future dollars.
 Everything labeled "today's dollars" divides that nominal value by (1 + inflation)^years, so $1M in 30 years at 2.5% inflation reads as about $477K in today's purchasing power.
 Inflation does not affect the underlying compounding; it only affects how we present the result.